 - Assemble the chili oil wontons: Slowly pour the chili oil sauce over the wontons and gently stir to coat the wontons.
 Sprinkle peanuts, sesame seeds and cilantro on top.
 Serve immediately.

-Wontons: You can use any kind of wontons that you have -- fresh or frozen, homemade or store-bought.
+- What kind of wontons should I use?
+You can use any kind of wontons that you have -- fresh or frozen, homemade or store-bought.
 You can also use any flavour.
 Try pork and shrimp wontons, chicken and cilantro wontons, or vegetarian mushroom and carrot wontons.